 - Single commission model: where payment is made to the intermediary shortly after the sale is completed and is based on a percentage of the premium paid/amount invested.

-- Trail/Renewal commission model: Further payments at intervals are paid throughout the life span of the product.
+- Service/Renewal commission model: Further payments at intervals are paid throughout the life span of the product.

 - Indemnity Commission: This is the term used to describe a commission payment made before the commission is deemed to be ‘earned’.
 Indemnity commission may be subject to a clawback (see below) if the consumer lapses or cancels the product before the commission is deemed to be earned.
 The typical earning period to avoid commission clawback is 5 years from policy inception.

 Sustainable Finance & ESG